-If you are a student with non-resident status not using Venice ESU accommodation facilities you must submit a copy of a legally drawn-up rental contract lasting at least 10 months to the Financial Aid Unit within and no later than 22 November 2017 (or on the 20th of December 2017, if you are a student registered for the first time on a Master’s degree programme in the 2017/2018 academic year).
+If you are a student with non-resident status not using Venice ESU accommodation facilities you must submit a copy of a legally drawn-up rental contract lasting at least 10 months to the Financial Aid Unit within and no later than 31 October 2018 (or on the 17 December 2018, if you are a student registered for the first time on a Master’s degree programme in the 2018/2019 academic year).

 You must either be a signer or co-signer of the contract, which should be submitted using one of the following procedures: